-If you are taking UW courses outside of the United States, you have reason to exercise caution when enrolling in courses that cover topics and issues censored in your jurisdiction.
+If you are taking UW courses outside of the United States (due to a remote learning arrangement approved by the University), you have reason to exercise caution when enrolling in courses that cover topics and issues censored in your jurisdiction.
 If you have concerns regarding a course or courses that you have registered for, please contact your academic advisor who will assist you in exploring options.